IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Usage
 ~~~~~

 The DVUploader is open source and is available as source, as a Java jar, and with documentation at https://github.com/GlobalDataverseCommunityConsortium/dataverse-uploader.
 The DVUploader requires Java 1.8+.
-Users will need to install Java if they don't already have it and then download the DVUploader-v1.0.9.jar file.
+Users will need to install Java if they don't already have it and then download the latest release of the DVUploader - jar file.
 Users will need to know the URL of the Dataverse installation, the DOI of their existing dataset, and have generated an API Key for the Dataverse installation (an option in the user's profile menu).

 Basic usage is to run the command: ::